I'm feeling really excited.

 Gabriel is on is an important economic corridor for the state.

-And I feel really impassioned to share the beauty of this land with people and help people connect to it.
+And I feel really impassioned to share the beauty of this landscape with people and help people connect to it.

-When I wrote an op ed for The Gu back in 2015, one of the last li in there was like, you know, if we don't act on cli change, the loss of skiing is go one of our least concerns.
+When I wrote an op ed for The Guardian back in 2015, one of the last lines I put in there was like, you know, if we don't act on climate change, the loss of skiing is going to be one of our least concerns.

 Once daylight slips away, it's time to stop, set up camp and reflect.

-I mean, you're just sitting in y and peek out at the stars and su by blanketed snowy landscape is really a spec special moment and reflect on my relationship with my grandfat and doing daily weather log, sor to connect with him in that way and have that in common with him Do that daily weather observatio like he does.
+I mean, you're just sitting in your tent and peek out at the stars and surrounded by blanketed snowy landscape is really a special, special moment and reflect on my relationship with my grandfather and doing daily weather log, sort of able to connect with him in that way and have that in common with him.

-And as I got further and further south and saw winter sort of slo dissipate and melt and fade away it affected me.
+And as I got further and further south and saw winter sort of slowly dissipate and melt and fade away, it affected me.

 I was I was sad to see it and I realized that I really don't want to focus on the loss of winter.

-I think as a person I tried to hang on to hope and o and really trying to communicate that in this film as well because there are a lot of solut out there.
+I think as a person I tried to hang on to hope and optimism and really trying to communicate that in this film as well because there are a lot of solutions out there.

 We have the solutions.

-There's things that people can do as individual and there's stuff that we can do as a state and as that can make a difference.
+There's things that people can do as individuals, and there's stuff that we can do as a state and as a country that can make a difference.

-First and foremost, when people are done watching th I want them to feel inspired.
+First and foremost, when people are done watching the film, I want them to feel inspired.

 I want them to feel hopeful.

-I really want people to initiall watch the film and just be like, like winter is beautiful and there's something that we ca You know, there's there is hope and just w feeling inspired.
+I really want people to initially watch the film and just be like, Wow, like winter is beautiful and there's something that we can do.

-So in creating this film, I've t a lot of different perspectives.
+So in creating this film, I've taken a lot of different perspectives.

 Coffe.